ullibniss/INNO-DevOps-and-Security/D&S_Lab1_Fedorov_Alexey.md

 b.
 Name the container as nginx-<stX>.
 c.
 Run it as daemon .

-To follow the lists of requirements, I will use the following flags:
+To follow the list of requirements, I will use the following flags:

 - `-p` - sets port mapping
-- `-n` - sets container name
+- `--name` (instead of `-n`) - sets container name
-- `-d` - runs container in background (as a daemon)
+- `-d` - runs container in the background (as a daemon)

-Command is:
+The command is:

 `docker run -p 80:8080 --name nginx-fedorov-alexey -d nginx:1.23.3`

-Container started successfully.
+The container started successfully.

 ****![image](https://github.com/user-attachments/assets/6c0c8711-7949-405b-940d-1fb001aaa929)